ttracey93/Projects/Compilers - Spring 2014/readme.txt

-This project was the first project of my compilers class.
+Each project in this folder is a step through the creation of a compiler for my compilers class.

-This program takes in a file, a generates tokens for the use of a parser.

-I've included a sample input file for you to use.

-To easily run this program, copy all files to a unix directory and run the commands:
->make
->p1 testfile.txt

-//p1 is a korn shell script
+Project 1 - Lexical Analyzer.
+Take a C- (pseudo language) input file, and divide it into tokens readable by the parser (next step in the compiler, coming soon).